KARA (New Mexico): History

 Former general manager Gerber sued KARA, Inc., in August 1967.
 He charged that owner Gallagher had breached a March 1966 contract by which he was to sell his shares in the company for $30,000; Gerber claimed to only have received $7,500.
 In addition, according to the lawsuit, KARA ownership was siphoning off assets and profit into a bank account and not paying creditors.
 Creditors that sought and obtained judgments against the radio stations in late 1967 included the Albuquerque law firm of Franks and deVesty, which received $6,000, and Broadcast Music, Inc., which won more than $1,000.
 Alongside the money woes came a lawsuit from Star Broadcasting, the owners of KBNM-FM, claiming that KARA would not allow any mail labeled "KARA-FM" to be delivered to their station.
 Three creditors then filed a petition for bankruptcy reorganization of the company in January 1968, with owner Gallagher claiming to be owed $275,000; the creditors claimed the station was insolvent and asked for the appointment of a trustee.

-KARA ceased broadcasting on May 18, 1968; the Federal Communications Commission dismissed the station's license renewal application that November.
+KARA ceased broadcasting on May 18, 1968; the Federal Communications Commission dismissed the station's license renewal application that November, and the license was deleted on December 20, 1968.
 Even after going silent, KARA faced legal actions for debts it owed to creditors, including the United Press International wire service, which sought a judgment of more than $22,000 against the station in August.
 Office equipment and more than 570 records from the station's studios were put up for public auction by the federal government in May 1969.
-1310 kHz in Albuquerque would not be occupied again until 1985, when religious outlet KXAK began broadcasting.
+The 1310 kHz frequency would not be occupied in Albuquerque again until 1985, when religious outlet KXAK began broadcasting.